 All Around Jacket Reviews

-The best places to see independent WeatherWool reviews, lots of them, with new ones coming out steadily, are Instagram, Youtube, Facebook and the many websites and web forums.
+You will find independent WeatherWool reviews, lots of them, with new ones coming out steadily, on Instagram, YouTube, Facebook and various websites and web forums.
 But I put a review here from time to time.
+Almost all of the reviews posted here include actual attributions ... much of what is available elsewhere on the web is anonymous.

 I’ve been loving my All-Around jacket, I’ve used it literally everywhere.
 It really is a functional piece both in the presentation room and outdoors.
 They were presentations for my college classes where I was required to wear business casual clothing.
 The AAJ is particularly handsome over a button down shirt and vest.
 I’ve also used the ShirtJac in the Lynx Pattern for multiple presentations last school year and this school year.
 At the end of this week I will graduate from the University of Houston with a bachelors degree in public relations!